mmkke/GMRI/README.md

 <img src="figs/missingness1.png" width=800>

-Some of the less relevant columns with a high number of NaN values where dropped completely.
+Some of the less relevant columns with a high number of NaN values were dropped completely.
 These included:

 ['Hake_Imported_USD', 'Hake_Imported_Kilos', 'Redfish_Imported_USD', 'Redfish_Domestic_USD', 'Redfish_Domestic_Kilos', 'Redfish_Imported_Kilos']

-Since the main focus of our inquiry was on Haddock, Cod and Pollock, it did not seem necessary to keep these in the analysis with such a large percentage of NaN values.
+Since the main focus of our inquiry was on Haddock, Cod and Pollock, it seemed unnecessary to keep these features in the analysis with such a large percentage of NaN values.

 <img src="figs/missingness2.png" width=800>

 The Imported Pollock data also included NaN values, but these seemed more likely to have a strong bearing on our analysis.
-We visualized the distributions to insure a normal-like distrabution, then imputed the values using mean.
+We visualized the distributions to insure a normal-like distribution, then imputed the values using the mean of the respective data.

 <img src="figs/dist_imputed_values.png" width=400><img src="" width=400>